wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 These charts use the following metrics:

+- **Data Ingestion Rate**
+   - `~collector.points.reported` -- points coming from the proxy.
+   - `~collector.direct-ingestion.points.reported` -- points coming through direct ingestion.
+   - `~collector.delta_points.reported` -- delta counter points.
-- **Data Ingestion Rate** - `~collector.points.reported`, `~externalservices.cloudwatch.points`, and `~externalservices.ec2.points`, counter metrics the per second rate at which new data points are being ingested into Wavefront.
-The AWS metrics are broken out in [AWS Integration](#aws-integration-metrics).
+   - `~externalservices.*.points` -- the per-second rate at which Wavefront ingests new points from cloud integrations such as AWS, GCP, and Azure.
+For details on the AWS metrics, see the [AWS Integration](#aws-integration-metrics).
 - **Data Scan Rate** - `~query.summaries_scanned`, the per second rate at which data points are being queried out of Wavefront through dashboards, alerts, custom charts, or API calls.